Embedding Method by Real Numerical Algebraic Geometry for Structurally Unamenable Differential-Algebraic Equations: Examples

-Compared with one additional equation of augmentation method, the IIR method in this example will introduce a large number of additional equations, and both methods can be successfully modified only once.
-As the scale of the system after IIR becomes large, it will appropriately affect the efficiency of numerical solution.
-However, these adverse effects usually only exist when Jacobian matrix is very close to the full rank, {\ie} $r=n-1$.
+Compared with the one additional equation of the augmentation method, the embedding method in this example will introduce more equations which will affect the efficiency of the numerical solution, although both methods can be successful after two steps of regularization.
+However, this adverse effect only exists when the Jacobian matrix is very close to being full rank, {\ie} $r=n-1$.

-Similar to Section \ref{ssec:exam1}, we set the initial value of the numerical solution of this {\DAE}.
-And numerical results are shown in Figure \ref{fig:pen}.